-We sell directly to our network of distributors and strategic fulfillment partners, who provide the Eversense system to healthcare providers and patients through a prescribed request and invoice insurance payors for reimbursement.
+We primarily sell directly to our network of distributors, strategic fulfillment partners, who provide the Eversense system to healthcare providers and patients through a prescribed request and invoice insurance payors for reimbursement.
+In addition, we sell our product through a consignment model through arrangements with our network of healthcare professionals.
 Sales of the Eversense system are widely dependent on the ability of patients to obtain coverage and adequate reimbursement from third-party payors or government agencies.
 We leverage and target regions where we have coverage decisions for patient device use and provider insertion and removal procedure payment.
 We have reached approximately 300 million covered lives in the United States through positive insurance payor coverage decisions.
 In June 2023, we received positive payor coverage decision from UnitedHealthcare, the largest healthcare insurance company in the United States that effective July 1, 2023, Eversense E3 CGM system would be covered.
-We also gained coverage expansion through the basal only and hypoglycemic indications across a significant number of commercial payors in 2023.
 On August 3, 2020, the Center for Medicare and Medicaid Services ("CMS") released its Calendar Year 2021 Medicare Physician Fee Schedule Proposed Rule that announces proposed policy changes for Medicare payments, including the proposed establishment of national payment amounts for the three CPT© Category III codes describing the insertion (CPT 0446T), removal (0447T), and removal and insertion (0048T) of an implantable interstitial glucose sensor, which describes our Eversense CGM systems, as a medical benefit, rather than as part of the Durable Medical Equipment channel that includes other CGMs.
-In December 2021, CMS released its Calendar Year 2022 Medicare

-Physician Fee Schedule that updated global payments for the device cost and procedure fees.
-In July 2022, CMS provided temporary G-codes to enable immediate access to Eversense E3 for all eligible Medicare beneficiaries.
-In November 2022, CMS released its Calendar Year 2023 Medicare Physician Fee Schedule Proposed Rule that updates the payment amounts for the three CPT© Category III codes to account for the longer 6-month sensor.
-The Calendar Year 2024 Medicare Physician Fee Schedule continues to include the three CPT© Category III codes.
+In December 2021, CMS released its Calendar Year 2022 Medicare Physician Fee Schedule that updated global payments for the device cost and procedure fees.
+In November 2022, CMS released its Calendar Year 2023 Medicare Physician Fee Schedule Proposed Rule that updates the payment amounts for the three CPT© III codes to account for the longer 6-month sensor.
 In February 2024, we announced that Medicare coverage was expanded for Eversense E3 to include all people with diabetes using insulin and non-insulin users who have a history of problematic hypoglycemia providing access to millions of Medicare patients.
-The first MAC expansion became effective on February 25, 2024 with the remaining MAC's expected to become effective in the near future.
+All of the Medicare administrative contractors ("MAC") expansions became effective in 2024.
+CMS provided G-codes to enable immediate access to Eversense 365 for all eligible Medicare beneficiaries.
+We have been working with payors to transition their policies to Eversense 365 and have confirmed immediate coverage policy transition from select payors.